WildGeeseSeattle/Ulysses/README.md

   you'll need a good [text editor], preferably one with [syntax highlighting] for TeX/LaTeX.
-  Do not use Word, Notepad, or TextEdit.
+  Do *not* use Word, Notepad, or TextEdit: you will regret it.

   * Vim: the `maps.vim` file in each directory provides a set of Vim macros, mostly for adding LaTex markup.